ttlekich/cards/README.md

 -   [x] current suit is correct when playing an 8 or on round start
 -   [x] Starting a round with an 8
 -   [x] Endgame screen
--   [ ] Game loading states
+-   [x] Order hand
 -   [ ] Refreshing on game screen when deployed
--   [x] Order hand

 #### High